wlads/reefpoints/source/posts/2014-12-28-lessons-learned-three-years-running-a-software-consultancy.md

 perspective we were burning too much time negotiating contracts, balancing people on and off between contracts.
 I was butting heads with our business developer.
 He and I had different ideas on how to run the company.
-The funny this is that neither of us were wrong.
+The funny thing is that neither of us were wrong.
 He wanted to reduce price due to lack of the demand we had at the time.
 I didn't want to do that.
 I was willing to pass on contracts that we cold have gotten if we cut our rate 25%.
 This eventually put us in a position of